ntlinh16/antidotedb-eval/README.md

 # Benchmarking the AntidoteDB cluster using FMKe on Grid5000 system
-This experiment performs the [FMKe benchmark](https://github.com/ntlinh16/FMKe) to test the performance of an [AntidoteDB](https://www.antidotedb.eu/) cluster which is deployed on Grid5000 system by using Kubernetes.
+This experiment performs the [FMKe benchmark](https://github.com/ntlinh16/FMKe) to test the performance of an [AntidoteDB](https://www.antidotedb.eu/) cluster which is deployed on Grid5000 system by using an experiment management tool, [cloudal](https://github.com/ntlinh16/cloudal/).

 ## Introduction